owncloud/ocis/docs/ocis/development/testing.md

 ## Testing with test suite natively installed

-we have 2 sets of tests:
+We have two sets of tests:
-- `test-acceptance-core-api` set was transferred from [core](https://github.com/owncloud/core) repository The suite name of all tests transferred from the core starts with "core"
+- `test-acceptance-from-core-api` set was transferred from [core](https://github.com/owncloud/core) repository The suite name of all tests transferred from the core starts with "core"

 - `test-acceptance-api` set was created for ocis.
 Mainly for testing spaces features